-Walking into a happy home is the best feeling in the world.
+Walking into a warm, comforting home is the best feeling in the world.
 An inviting home immediately relaxes you and makes you feel welcome.

 But how do you create that feeling in your own house?
-And, even more importantly, how can you create that without spending a fortune?
+And, even more importantly, how can you create that without spending a fortune or getting overwhelmed as you try to figure out how to declutter?

 When I enter a home (especially my own home), the last thing I want to feel is overwhelmed.
 Overwhelmed by clutter, laundry, junk mail, etc. I immediately start stressing about clearing off my kitchen counters or that pile of mail overwhelming the table.